architext-game/architext/README.md

-# Sandbox-MUD
+# Architext
-A multiplayer text game featuring a world that you can shape from within
+A multiplayer text game featuring a world that you can shape from within.